uswds/uswds-site/_posts/2020-08-26-Improvements-banner.md

 ## Updated security language

-As of USWDS 2.8.0, we’re encouraging teams to update their banners with the following content:
+As of USWDS 2.8.0, we’re encouraging teams to update their banners with the following content.
+Each section has slightly different language depending on whether the site uses a .gov or a .mil top-level domain.
+Use the version appropriate to your site's domain.

 {:.border-top-1px.padding-top-2}
 ### Closed banner